BerranRemzi/SoftSPI/README.md

 # SoftSPI
-Software SPI with bit-bang control of outputs
+This is a simple library to simplify bit-banging SPI on any MCU.
+It accepts port address as pointer and pin number for every output.

 ---

-## Example (Optional)
+## Example

 ```c